MileHacker Logo

 Value-Focused Recommendations

-Shoulder Season Travel: Plan your trip during the shoulder seasons (March, June, November) for pleasant weather, fewer crowds, and better prices for flights and accommodation.
+Shoulder Season Travel: Plan your trip between peak and off-peak times (March, June, November) for pleasant weather, fewer crowds, and better prices for flights and accommodation.

 Book in Advance: Secure flights and popular accommodations several months ahead, especially near Chinese public holidays.

-Package Deals: Look for travel packages that bundle flights, hotels, and tours, as these can sometimes offer savings.
+Package Deals: Look for travel packages that bundle flights, hotels, and tours, as these can occasionally provide savings.

 Local Experiences: Prioritize authentic local experiences over highly commercialized tourist traps.
 Eat where the locals eat and explore local markets.